-As a result of the short lead time for firm purchase orders, we are unable to accurately forecast future revenues from product sales.
+Our sales are made on the basis of purchase orders rather than long-term purchase commitments.
+In addition, our customers may defer purchase orders.
+The short lead time for firm purchase orders introduce uncertainty into our revenue and production forecasts and business planning, and lead to our inability to accurately forecast future revenues from product sales.
 As a result, even dramatic fluctuation in revenue (whether increase or decrease) might not be detected until the very end of a financial quarter, which may not enable us to monitor costs in a timely manner to compensate for such fluctuation.